wow-company/calculator-builder/readme.txt

 5. Frontend - calculator on frontend

 == Changelog ==

+= 1.4 =
+* Added: submit button in the bottom of the form
+* Added: type 'required' for fields: Text, Textarea
+* Added: option 'Hide fields of results when changing calculator parameters'
+* Optimized: builder script & style
+* Fixed: minor bug with create variables

 = 1.3.1 =
 * Changed: the data table fields type from text to LONGTEXT